dfinance/dnode/README.md

 * **Proof Of Authority** (PoA) validators mechanism
 * **N/2+1** confirmations model
 * **Multisignature** based on PoA validators
-* Managing of PoA validators state by PoA consensus
+* Managing of validators state by PoA consensus
 * Execution of messages (transactions) based on PoA consensus
 * Issuing/destroying new coins based on PoA consensus
 * **86400** blocks interval to confirm call execution under multisig